Overview

 Those who make use of BYOD must take responsibility for their own device and how they use it.
 They must:

-• Maintain the device themselves ensuring it is regularly patched and upgraded
+- Maintain the device themselves ensuring it is regularly patched and updated

 Staff/volunteers using BYOD must:

-• Report the loss of any device containing SSAFA data (including email) to the IT Help desk within 24 hours if it becoming lost.
+- Report the loss of any device containing SSAFA data (including email) to the IT Help desk within 24 hours of it becoming lost.

 Monitoring and Access

-SSAFA will not personally monitor devices, however, the centralised management system will log connection information for governance purposes.
+SSAFA staff cannot and will not monitor personal devices, however, the centralised management system will log connection information for governance purposes and to determine device compliance, such as whether your device has security patches applied.
 In addition, SSAFA does reserve the right to:

 Data Protection